A quick guide to visiting South Molle Island in the Whitsundays. Includes how to get here, what to expect, and photography from my trip.

 Most travelers and backpackers tend to head straight for Whitsunday and Hamilton Islands.
 However, if you have the time and want an entire tropical island to yourselves, then make sure you stop-by at South Molle Island.

-South Molle Island Abandoned Resort
+Exploring the South Molle Island Abandoned Resort

 The once bustling resort in Bauer Bay is now completely abandoned.
 The South Molle Island resort was destroyed during Cyclone Debbie in 2016.